-Esophageal Pouches (Diverticula)
+Diagnosis of Esophageal Pouches

-Doctors diagnose all types of esophageal diverticula by doing a barium swallow (esophogram).
+Doctors diagnose all types of esophageal diverticula by doing a barium swallow (esophagram).
 In this test, people are given barium in a liquid before x-rays are taken.
 The barium outlines the esophagus, making abnormalities easier to see.
 Sometimes the barium swallow is videotaped so doctors have a recording of it.

 Treatment of diverticula is not usually needed.